List of Empire ships (U–Z): Empire Yare

+Empire Yukon

-Empire YukonEmpire Yukon was a 7,651 GRT cargo liner built by Stabilimento Tecnico Triestino, Trieste, Completed in 1921 as Duchessa D’Aosta for Lloyd Triestino, Trieste.
-Captured during Operation Postmaster on 14 January 1941 by the SOE and Royal Navy off Fernando Po, Spanish Guinea and reflagged to the United Kingdom.
+Empire Yukon was a 7,651 GRT cargo liner built by Stabilimento Tecnico Triestino, Trieste, Completed in 1921 as Duchessa D'Aosta for Lloyd Triestino, Trieste.
+Captured during Operation Postmaster on 14 January 1942 by the SOE and Royal Navy off Fernando Po, Spanish Guinea and reflagged to the United Kingdom.
 Caught fire on 13 July 1942 at Greenock and sank.
 Refloated on 22 July 1942 and repaired.
 To MoWT and renamed Empire Yukon.
 Allocated in 1946 to the Canadian Government.
 Sold in 1947 to Petrinovic & Co, London and renamed Petconnie.
 Sold in 1951 to C.O.C.
 Società per Azioni, Italy and renamed Liu O. Scrapped in November 1952 at Spezia, Italy.

 Suffix beginning with Z

+Empire Zeal

-Empire ZealEmpire Zeal was a 7,009 GRT cargo ship which was built by Lithgows Ltd, Port Glasgow.
+Empire Zeal was a 7,009 GRT cargo ship which was built by Lithgows Ltd, Port Glasgow.
 Launched on 29 December 1941 and completed in March 1942.
 Torpedoed on 2 November 1942 and sunk by Italian submarine Leonardo da Vinci at 00°30′S 30°45′W.

+Empire Zephyr

-Empire ZephyrEmpire Zephyr was a 6,237 GRT cargo ship which was built by C Connell & Co Ltd, Glasgow.
+Empire Zephyr was a 6,237 GRT cargo ship which was built by C Connell & Co Ltd, Glasgow.
 Launched on 2 March 1941 and completed in April 1941.
 Sold in 1946 to Kelston Steamship co Ltd and renamed Valewood.
 Operated under the management of J I Jacobs & Co Ltd. Sold in 1949 to Ampleforth Steamship Co Ltd and renamed Ampleforth.
 Operated under the management of C Cravos & Co, Cardiff.
 Arrived on 12 August 1959 at Port Glasgow for scrapping.

+Empire Zest

-Empire ZestEmpire Zest was a 316 GRT trawler which was built by Gebroeders Fikkers, Muntendam, Netherlands.
+Empire Zest was a 316 GRT trawler which was built by Gebroeders Fikkers, Muntendam, Netherlands.
 Launched in 1918 as Amsterdam.
 Sold in 1938 to J L de Groot, Netherlands and renamed Zeester.
 Requisitioned by MoWT in 1940 and renamed Empire Zest.
 Transferred to the Admiralty in 1957 and reported disposed of in 1962.

+Empire Zona

-Empire ZonaEmpire Zona was a 292 GRT tug which was built by Fleming and Ferguson of Paisley.
+Empire Zona was a 292 GRT tug which was built by Fleming and Ferguson of Paisley.
 Launched on 26 October 1945 and completed in February 1946.
 To the Admiralty in 1946, renamed Resolve in 1959.
 Sold in 1974 to L Matsas, Greece and renamed Georgios L Matsas.